Artwork by Lorraine Whelan . . .

-My writing (poetry, art criticism & commentary, fiction) has been published in Ireland, Canada, USA, Luxembourg & online.
+My writing (poetry, art criticism & commentary, fiction, non-fiction) has been published in Ireland, Canada, USA, Luxembourg & online.

 I have exhibited my artwork throughout Ireland in both solo and group exhibitions and have exhibited in group exhibitions in France, China and Canada.
 I have participated in artist residencies and symposia and my work is included in private (US, Canada, Australia, UK & Belgium) and in public/corporate collections (Microsoft WPGI, OPW, HSE, Tyrone Guthrie Centre, Europol & IBM).

-For over 25 years I have created bodies of work that are inspired and challenged by my environment and circumstances, which are regularly in flux.
-The study and analysis of dreams played a large part in much of my early work and the development of dream imagery informs much of my personal iconography used in both visual and verbal work.
+For over 30 years I have created bodies of work that are inspired and challenged by my environment and circumstances, which are regularly in flux.
+The study and analysis of dreams plays a large part in much of my work and the development of dream imagery informs the iconography used in both visual and verbal work.

 I believe that it is through the expression of individual responses to life circumstances that wider truths can be discovered and understood.